Disney Cruise Line Tips and Things Worth Knowing Before You Sail

 How Dining Works on Disney Cruise Line

-Disney Cruise Line uses a rotational dining system.
-You’ll rotate through different main dining rooms during your sailing, and your servers rotate with you.
-You’re also assigned a dining time and dining team for the entire cruise, so you’ll have the same servers each night, even though the restaurant changes.
+Disney Cruise Line uses a rotational dining system, which means you’ll rotate through different main dining rooms during your sailing while your servers rotate with you.
+You’re assigned a dining time and dining team for the entire cruise, so you’ll have the same servers each night, even though the restaurant changes.
+You don’t choose which main dining room you eat in.
+Disney manages the rotation for you.

 Book Specialty Dining as Soon as Your Reservation Window Opens